Itential-Pre-Builts/Kentik-REST-Example/README.md

 ## Supported IAP Versions

 Itential pre-builts are built and tested on particular versions of IAP.
 In addition, pre-builts that work with devices are often dependent on certain orchestration systems (e.g. NSO and IAG).
 As such, these pre-builts will have dependencies on these other systems.
-This version of the IAG Update Device Details pre-built has been tested with:
+This version of the pre-built has been tested with:

 - IAP 2022.1.x